Richardaeld/Fat_Racoon_Kitchen/README.md

 ### Client Stories

 ### Experience Provided
-+ A meal feature for carousel on the front page: Offers 3 recipes per feature
-+ User search able to look up recipes by chef name, feature, or recipe name
++ Users can search the entire recipe DB for the recipe they want to use
 + Have a "random recipe" from the Fat Raccoon chefs for those that dont know what they want.
-+ Recipes can be favorited by logged in users.
-This will allow users to quickly and easily find them.
-+ Site is fully responsive so users can use recipes on their phones while cooking.
++ Site is fully responsive so users can use recipes on their phones or tablets while cooking.
++ Site allows for users to "scratch through" ingredients or steps on recipe page as they gather or accomplish parts
++ Users can use user search bar to search for features (also for: chef name and recipe name)
-+ Users can submit their own recipes
++ Users can upload their own recipes to have a safe place to keep a recipe they like
++ Users can use carousel, grnadparent classics or random recipe to help get an idea what to cook
++ Users search results returns total time it takes to cook a meal
++ Grandparent classic was designed to offer users a choice of recipes that are considered classical in the Fat Raccoon
++ Recipe pages layout is designed specifically for mobile and tablet users.
+Providing the best UX possible

 # Design Choices
 ## Header and Footer